wp-plugins/clicky/readme.txt

 === Clicky by Yoast ===
 Contributors: joostdevalk
 Donate link: http://yoast.com/donate/
-Tags: analytics, statistics, clicky
-Requires at least: 2.8
+Tags: analytics, statistics, clicky, getclicky Requires at least: 2.8
 Tested up to: 3.2
 Stable tag: 1.2.1

-Integrates the Clicky (aka getClicky) web analytics service into your blog.
+Integrates the Clicky (from getClicky.com) web analytics service into your blog.

 == Description ==

 Integrates the [Clicky web analytics](http://getclicky.com/145844) service into your blog.

-* Automatically adding your Clicky tracking code everywhere.
+* Automatically adding your Clicky (from getClicky.com) tracking code everywhere.
 * Option to ignore admins.
 * Option to store names of commenters.
+* Stores comments as an action using the getClicky [internal data logging API](https://secure.getclicky.com/help/customization/manual#internal).
+This requires a [pro account](http://getclicky.com/145844) to work.
 * Option to track posts &amp; pages as goals and assign a revenue to that page or post.
 * An overview of your site's statistics on your dashboard.